MartinThoma/MartinThoma.github.io/_posts/2011-10-08-kitchen-renovation-part-1.md

 {% caption align="aligncenter" width="300" caption="Angle joints fix the countertop to the wall.
 I used 23 angle joints with 46 screws.
 Nothing will separate my countertop from the wall :D" url="../images/2011/10/kitchen-working-angle-joints-300x225.jpg" alt="Angle joints for crabbing the countertop to the wall"  height="225" class="size-medium wp-image-4801" %}

 {% caption align="aligncenter" width="300" caption="Removing silicone leftovers is a pretty time intensive work.
 You can remove a lot with a knife, but if the underground is tender you have to use some chemicals." url="../images/2011/10/kitchen-working-silicone-leftovers-300x225.jpg" alt="Silicone leftovers"  height="225" class="size-medium wp-image-4711" %}

+The chemicals I used are called "Max Bahr - Silikon Entferner".
+It seems to be called "Caulk Remover" in English.
+I had to apply mine with a brush which was in the package.
+After 10 minutes, I could remove some more of the caulk.

 {% caption align="aligncenter" width="300" caption="If you want to make a clean silicone clogging, you should mask the surrounding area." url="../images/2011/10/kitchen-masked-countertop-300x225.jpg" alt="Masked countertop"  height="225" class="size-medium wp-image-4701" %}